Monday, July 4, 2016

 No, the problem I have with this passage is twofold: One, the harbor wall of Caesarea is still around; so where are all these ‘cement houses’ the Nephites were supposed to have built in North America?

 And two, the writer claims that the forests had been decimated by the former inhabitants of the land.
-When the timber industry began in America loggers made their fortunes cutting down what we now refer to as “old growth” timber – millions of trees that in many cases were thousands of years old.
-Being greedy and shortsighted, they did virtually decimate the countryside, so much so that, by Joseph Smith’s day, firewood and lumber needed in Boston had to be hauled from Vermont.
+When the timber industry began in America loggers made their fortunes cutting down what we now refer to as “old growth” timber – millions of trees that in many cases were a thousand or more years old.
+Being greedy and shortsighted, they did virtually decimate the countryside, so much so that, by Joseph Smith’s day, firewood and lumber needed in Boston had to be hauled in from Vermont.
 One can understand how Smith might have believed his countryside had been logged off before his lifetime.

 However, that devastation was accomplished because of the industrial revolution... steel saws and axes and pulleys and cables and oxen.
-How did the pre-industrial-age predecessors of the Nephites, using stone implements, and lacking domestic animals like oxen, decimate the forests?
-Furthermore, how could their land be described as 'desolate and without timber', yet when the pilgrims arrived North America was covered in thick forests of trees that were thousands of years old?
+How did the pre-Industrial-Age predecessors of the Nephites, using stone implements, and lacking domestic animals like oxen, decimate the forests?
+Furthermore, how could their land be described as 'desolate and without timber', yet when the pilgrims arrived North America was covered in thick forests of ancient trees?

 There's a lot more.
 In a future column, we’ll discuss the ‘Mormon submarine,' what the Book of Mormon says about race, and more.
 Stay tuned.

 Your comments are welcome.
-Comments containing links or derogatory language will be removed.
+Comments containing links or derogatory language will not be published.

 No comments: